pavuzu/technical-interview-questions/docs/Web API.md

 }
 ```

-In the example above, `MyController` is a class that inherits from `ApiController`, which is typically used for building Web APIs.
-However, if you want to return a view instead of a typical API response, you can use the `View` method to return the desired view.

 Make sure to provide the name of the view as a parameter to the `View` method, such as `"MyView"`.
 The framework will then search for a view with that name in the appropriate view folders (e.g., `Views` folder).

 > Note that returning a view from a Web API method may not be a common scenario, as Web APIs are primarily used for providing data or services rather than rendering HTML views.
 Views are typically associated with MVC (Model-View-Controller) pattern, where controllers handle requests and return views.
 If you need to return views in an API-like scenario, consider using an MVC controller instead of an API controller.